calinanca99/deconstructing/session-based-auth/README.md

 1. Send GET request to "http://localhost:4000/home"
 1. Sign up by sending a POST request to "http://localhost:4000/signup"
 1. Login by sending a POST request to "http://localhost:4000/login".
-If the username and password combination is correct, then you receive a session id
+If the username and password combination is correct, then the server sends a cookie with the session id
-1. Send GET request to "http://localhost:4000/home" with the "Authorization" header set ("Authorization: Bearer \<yoursessionid\>")
+1. Send GET request to "http://localhost:4000/home" with the "Cookies" header set ("Cookie: sid=\<yoursessionid\>")

 ## Extra

-- [ ] Add the session session id as a cookie in the response header
 - [ ] Expiration for session id
 - [ ] Add a /logout endpoint and cancel the session
 - [ ] Permissions